How Does Mineral Build-Up Restrict Water Pressure?

 How Can I Fix Mineral Buildup?

 If you are worried about mineral build-up in your home's plumbing, you can help minimize it by installing a water softening system or a whole home filtration system.
-These systems can help soften hard water through differing processes.
+These systems can reduce the hardness of the water using different methods.

 what you see here is also inside your pipes